 How do you know if it is serious?

 If a cough lasts less than three weeks, it is called acute.
-Typically, this type of cough is caused by the common cold, flu, pneumonia, whooping cough or inhaling an irritant, like a chemical.
+Typically, this type of cough is caused by the common cold, flu, pneumonia, whooping cough, or inhaling an irritant, like a chemical.
 A cough is chronic if it lasts longer than eight weeks for adults or four weeks for children.
-This type is usually caused by allergies, bronchitis, postnasal drip, gastroesophageal reflux (GERD) and asthma, which is more common in children.
-There are numerous other causes, such as a sinus infection, chronic obstructive pulmonary disease (COPD), emphysema, laryngitis, tuberculosis, heart failure, lung cancer, neuromuscular disorders that affect the airway, certain medications (angiotensin-converting enzyme—ACE—inhibitors) and bronchiectasis (a condition that causes abnormal widening of the bronchial tubes making it difficult to clear mucus from them).
-Certain conditions that can cause a cough are more common in children, including bronchiolitis, croup, choking and respiratory syncytial virus (RSV).
+This type is usually caused by allergies, bronchitis, postnasal drip, gastroesophageal reflux (GERD), and asthma, which is more common in children.
+There are numerous other causes, such as sinus infection, chronic obstructive pulmonary disease (COPD), emphysema, laryngitis, tuberculosis, heart failure, lung cancer, neuromuscular disorders that affect the airway, certain medications (angiotensin-converting enzyme—ACE—inhibitors) and bronchiectasis (a condition that causes abnormal widening of the bronchial tubes making it difficult to clear mucus from them).
+Certain conditions that cause a cough are more common in children, including bronchiolitis, croup, choking, and respiratory syncytial virus (RSV).